 Legendary Jamaican singer, musician and songwriter, Bob Marley, was born on February 6, 1945.
 Sadly, Marley did not celebrate as many birthdays as he should have.
 He died of melanoma in 1981 when he was only 36 years old.

-It’s easy to see how he missed the warning signs.
 When a dark spot appeared under his toenail, Marley attributed it to a soccer injury.
-He probably did not imagine the spot could be serious, but it was.
-The spot under his nail was a rare, aggressive form of skin cancer called acral lentiginous melanoma (ALM).
+Eventually, he was diagnosed with a rare, aggressive type of skin cancer called acral lentiginous melanoma (ALM).
+ALM comes from “acral,” an anatomical term for the peripheral parts of the body, and “lentiginous,” for freckled appearance.

 Most melanomas are caused by exposure to ultraviolet (UV) radiation from the sun or from tanning beds.
 But ALM, which develops on hairless skin such as under nails, on the soles of the feet or palms of the hands, is more likely caused by genetic factors.
 While ALM is rare overall, it is the most common form of melanoma found in people of color.